Spearfishing Tips: The Only Guide Every Beginner Should Follow

 Something we have to be clear is that the more the diver is able to spend time underwater, has a better chance of catching fish.

 The art of spear fishing in Cold Climate

 The art of spear fishing goes back to the American Indians, when they would impale freshwater fish from their canoes in the spring or through holes in the ice in the winter.
 Today, spear fishing for freshwater fish is illegal in many states, including Alabama, Alaska, California, New Hampshire, New Jersey, and Virginia.
 In other states where it is legal, you are sure to find many restrictions on the sport.

 Freshwater spearfishing in the winter involves making a hole in the ice and waiting for an animal to swim underneath your poised weapon.
 Ice shanties or tarps are very helpful when doing this because they reduce glare from the sun, which can throw off your aim.
 And, of course, they keep you warm!

 Spear fishing in warm climates

-Many people that embrace the sport of spear fishing do so in warmer climates with scuba gear.
+Many people who like spear fishing also like best spotting scope.
 Free divers hunt their prey with scuba suits, goggles, and other diving equipment to ensure that their catch does not get away.
 One of the biggest problems in this sport is that amateur anglers only wound their prey and then it escapes.

 Experienced fishermen will tell you that you should always be sure of the kill before you let fly.